mjastad/calm_workshop/lab4/calm_workshop_lab4_marketplace.rst

 **Part 2: Marketplace Control - Publish Blueprints**
 ****************************************************

-Navigate the to Marketplace control by clicking (|image1|) on the left tool ribbon.
-This will opnr the Marketplace Control Center where pre-configured and self-authored blueprints can be managed and published to a local Marketplace for collaboration.
+Navigate the to Marketplace control by clicking (|image1|) icon located on the left tool ribbon.
+This will open the Marketplace Control Center where pre-configured and self-authored blueprints are staged for publishing to the local Marketplace used for teaming and collaboration.

 In this exercise we'll walk through the steps to: